devpro/learn-kubernetes/docs/basics.md

 ### Pods

-A **Pod** consists of one or more containers (containers are not managed individually) ; inside a Pod we have the same IP address, same access to storage and same namespace.
+A **Pod** consists of one or more containers (containers are not managed individually).
+Inside a Pod we have the same IP address, same access to storage and same namespace.
 It is the smallest unit we can work with.

 While Pods are often deployed with one application container in each, a common reason to have multiple containers in a Pod is for logging.
-You may find the term sidecar (like ambassador and adapter) for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may not have this ability.
+You may find the term **Sidecar** (like ambassador and adapter) for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may not have this ability.

 ### Controllers